mariodmpereira/mariodmpereira.github.io/docs/github-pages/01-getting-started.md

 It is indeed.
 You can follow this very simple [step-by-step guide]({{ site.data.links.github_pages_url }}) on how to serve a simple markdown file.

-But if you want an overall overview, you can turn any of your {{ site.data.bolded.github }} repository's into a static hosted website on {{ site.data.bolded.github_pages }}, but typically the idea is you create a new repository with the name `your_username.github.io`.
+But if you want an overall overview, you can turn any of your **GitHub** repository's into a static hosted website on **GitHub Pages**, but typically the idea is you create a new repository with the name `your_username.github.io`.
 If you do this, your page will be published to `https://your_username.github.io/`.

 Let's assume from now on I'm doing it as an example, follow along with me, but be sure to use your username instead.